pdesai5839/cassandra_cluster/README.md

 Assume Cassandra assigns the above rows as shown here:
 ![cassandra partition 2](https://github.com/pdesai5839/cassandra_cluster/assets/143283961/3dc3b2cc-3515-4d1d-a81a-4633edb77c9c)

-This new table that uses `region_code` as the Partition Key.
-If the use case requires us to get region data by its code, then the following query will work efficiently:
+This new table uses `region_code` as the Partition Key.
+If the use case requires us to get region data by its code, then the following query will work efficiently because Cassandra only needs to read from 1 partition for the data:

 ```sql
 SELECT * FROM geo_data.regions_by_code WHERE region_code = 5;
 ```

-However, if the application needs all regions based on the timezone:
+However, if the application needs all regions based on the timezone, then data would need to come from multiple partitons.
+Since these partitions are spead out over multile nodes, talking to these nodes will be expensive and can cause performance issues on a large cluster.

 ```sql
 SELECT * FROM geo_data.regions_by_code WHERE timezone = 'America/Los_Angeles';